navarrenicolas/backtracking_counterfactuals/code/python/python-readme.md

 │   ├── fit_exp2_full.py
 │   ├── xval_exp2_full.py
 ├── notebooks
+│   ├── order_effects.ipynb
+│   ├── analyses.ipynb
-│   ├── modeling_order_effects.ipynb
+│   ├── results.ipynb
 ```

 ## Code Breakdown

 ### CfModels

-This is the is a class for modelling counterfacual inference in probabilistic grapchical models building on the ([pgmpy](https://pgmpy.org/)) library.
+This is a class for modeling counterfactual inference in probabilistic graphical models building on the ([pgmpy](https://pgmpy.org/)) library.
 Extra modules for ease of use in other documents:
-- Preset graphical representations: `CfModels/networks.pu`
+- Preset graphical representations: `CfModels/networks.py`
 - Visualization tools: `CfModels/plotting.py`
 - Extraneous functions: `CfModels/utils.py`

 ### notebooks

-These are tutorials for using the the `CfModels` module for sequential counterfactual inference.
+These are tutorials for using the `CfModels` module for sequential counterfactual inference.

+#### `order_effects.ipynb`

+This document provides an interactive demo of the order effect predictions while varying parameter values.
+Further demonstration of the counterfactual inference and sequential inference process is described here.

+#### `results.ipynb`

+This document recreates the figure and tables from the paper using the model fit data in `../../data/model_fits/`

+#### `analyses.ipynb`

+This notebook contains supplementary analyses and model comparisons.

 ### fitting

-These python scripts fit the counterfactual reasoning models to the order effecs data found in
+These python scripts fit the counterfactual reasoning models to the order effects data found in
-`../data/experiment2.csv`.
+`../data/data_2/experiment2.csv`.
 This is a cleaned file of the original data from Gerstenbeg et al.'s (2013) Experiment 2.
-The original data is in `../data/experiment2.xls`.
+The original data is in `../data/data_2/experiment2.xls`.

-Both scripts make use of option flags toset the parameters of the fitting process.
+Both scripts make use of option flags to set the parameters of the fitting process.
 Below is a list of all the argument flags that can be chosen.

 #### `fit_exp2_full.py`